 It’s easy to join – by making a $5 minimum deposit to your Primary Savings Account.

 Dort Financial participates in the CO-OP ATM network, but not the Shared Branch network.

 Credit Union Overview

-Dort Financial Credit Union has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 5.04% (excellent) based on June 30, 2020 data.
-Dort Financial has a capitalization level of 14.79% (excellent), the result of holding $1.19 billion in assets with $175.75 million in equity.
+Dort Financial Credit Union has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 1.53% (excellent) based on June 30, 2021 data.
+In the past year, Dort Financial has increased its total non-brokered deposits by $141.14 million, an excellent annual growth rate of 14.51%.
 Please refer to our financial overview of Dort Financial Credit Union (NCUA Charter # 7569) for more details.

 Established in 1951 as the Dort Industrial Employees Credit Union, the original FOM included the employees of AC Spark Plug, located on Dort Highway in Flint, Michigan.
 The Credit Union’s name was changed to Dort Federal Credit Union in 1984 when the FOM was expanded to include other area businesses.
 Prior to last year’s change to a statewide charter, eligibility had been limited to four mid-Michigan counties for 18 years.
-Dort Financial is currently 14th largest credit union in Michigan, with more than 93,000 members and assets in excess of $1.19 billion.
+Dort Financial is currently 15th largest credit union in Michigan, with nearly 100,000 members and assets in excess of $1.3 billion.

-When compared to the High Yield Rewards Checking Accounts tracked by DepositAccounts.com that are available to all Michigan residents and have maximum qualifying balances of at least $10k, Dort Financial Credit Union’s Boost Checking APY currently ranks first.
+When compared to the IRA Savings Accounts tracked by DepositAccounts.com that are available to all Michigan residents, Dort Financial Credit Union’s IRA Shares top tier APY currently ranks first, regardless of deposit requirements.

-To look for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.
+To look for IRA Savings account rates, both nationwide and state specific, please refer to our IRA Savings Account Rates Table page.